zzz0906/LeetCode/README.md

 L L L L L ROOT RIGHT LEFT LEFT LEFT ROOT RIGHT => keep the inorder!

 This method is so clever!

+## 231. Power of Two

+The biggest is 2^31...

+or bit operations?

+keep /2

+AC... yes keep /2 and let the dinumetor * 2 to decide whether it equal to the original number.

+AC!